 The school enabled me to excel in history but I failed in mathematics.
 I got through another year at the school but continued to fail math.
 The school allowed me to return for a senior year as a non-degree student, and I did much better since I no longer had to take math.
 But I had a nervous breakdown over the winter that I was able to conceal until late spring, when I felt unable to continue and withdrew.

-Over the next three years, I was able to attend the University of Pennsylvania for two semesters.
-I was home again during the academic year 1973-74 and sat in on a senior seminar and then a graduate seminar, both in history, at Princeton University.
+Over the next two years, I attended some classes at the University of Pennsylvania for two semesters.
+During the academic year 1973-74, I sat in on a senior seminar and then a graduate seminar, both in history, at Princeton University.
 This was at the invitation of Professor Cyril Black, who believed I had potential as a historian.
 I did well in these courses, which encouraged me to return to Penn for a final time in the fall of 1974.
-I found a room on the top floor of a rooming house in a suburb and took the train into Philadelphia.
+I found a room on the top floor of a rooming house in a suburb for $20 a week and took the train into Philadelphia.

-But I was lonely and ran aground on distributional requirements, producing another breakdown that forced me to withdraw in January.
-With no prospect now of academic credentials beyond the eighth grade, and a sense that minimum wage would not support a single person living alone, I concluded that it would be best to bring my life to an end.
+I decided that it would be best to bring my life to an end.
 At around 6:00 PM on February 10, 1975, I dived off the Verrazano Narrows Bridge in New York City.